openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 Type ``never`` is compatible (see :ref:`Type Compatibility`) with any other type.

-Type ``never`` has no instances.
+Type ``never`` has no instance.
 It is used as one of the following:

 - Return type for functions or methods that never return a value, but throw an error or an exception when completing an operation.